atr86/IDEAS-Summer-Internship/README.md

 ## Features

+* For Bengali
-* ASR (Speech-to-Text) using Whisper / Indic-ASR (AI4Bharat)
+* ASR Module (Speech-to-Text) using Whisper / Indic-ASR (AI4Bharat)
-* QA Module with support for extractive (BanglaBERT) and generative models (Mistral)
+* QA module with support using BanglaBERT / Mistral / BanglaLlama
-* Evaluation metrics like WER, CER, EM, F1 for both ASR and QA
+* Tested with evaluation metrics like WER, CER, EM, F1 for ASR and QA
-* Modular and extensible: easy to plug and swap models
+* Modular and extensible: easy to plug, swap and add models
-* Optional Streamlit-based interface for demo
+* Streamlit-based interface

 ---